FooSoft/homemaker/README.md

 In addition to creating links, Homemaker is capable of executing commands on a per-task basis.
 Commands should be defined in an array called `cmds`, split into an item per each command line argument.
 All of the commands are executed with `dest` as the working directory (as mentioned previously, this defaults to your home directory).
-If any command returns a nonzero exit code, Homemaker will display an error message and stop.
+If any command returns a nonzero exit code, Homemaker will display an error message and prompt the user to determine if it should *abort*, *retry*, or *cancel*.

-The example task below will clone and install configuration files for [Vim](http://www.vim.org/) into the `.config` directory, and create links to it from the home directory.
+The example task below will clone and install configuration files for Vim into the `~/.config` directory, and create links to it from the home directory.
 You may notice that this task references an environment variable (set by Homemaker itself) in the `links` block; you can read more about how to use environment variables in the following section.

 ```
 [tasks.vim]